Top 5 Best Low Vision Watches

 #1 Reizen Watch - Illuminated White Dial with Black Numbers

-Its larger black numbers on the white dial face create great, high contrast for clearer visibility, while the thicker, bolder black minute and hour hands further enhance the ability for low-vision wearers to tell time.
-Backlit illumination of the dial ensures easy visibility in the dark or at night.
+Its larger black numbers on the white dial face create great, high contrast for clearer visibility, while the thicker, bolder black minute and hour hands further enhance the ability of low-vision wearers to tell time.
+The dial's backlit illumination ensures easy visibility in the dark or at night.

-Stylishly designed with a gold tone-accented case and black leather band, this watch can be worn for any occasion and will match a wide variety of attire.
+Stylishly designed with a gold-tone-accented case and black leather band, this watch can be worn for any occasion and will match a wide variety of attire.
 The band is adjustable to fit most wrist sizes.
-Durably configured to ensure long-lasting functionality and performance, this popular watch from Reizen comes with a 1-year warranty to ensure its dependability.
+Durably configured to ensure long-lasting functionality and performance, this popular watch from Reizen comes with a one-year warranty to ensure its dependability.

 Features & Benefits